Paul has been the vicar of St Faith’s since March 2014.

 Paul grew up in Ashby-de-la-Zouch (in Leicestershire), and has lived in Southampton, Bristol, Lancaster and Oxfordshire.
 Paul studied chemistry at Southampton University, and chemistry and ecology at Bristol University, where his research involved using chemistry to understand what some insects that live in soil eat.

 Paul felt God call him into Christian ministry when he was 15, but only left his job as a scientist to train for ministry when he was 34.
 (You could ask him sometime why it took him so long…!)
 He was a curate (trainee vicar) in Thame in Oxfordshire, before coming to St Faith’s.

-Paul is a big fan of Doctor Who, and has learnt to play the guitar in the last 5 years.
+Paul is a big science fiction fan, and has learnt to play the guitar in the last few years, although he doesn’t plan in public yet….
 He is married to Becca and they have two boys.
 The whole family is enjoying living by the sea!

 You can contact Paul here.

 Rev Dr Mary Kells